Feeling thirsty in Hungary? Check out our picks for the best Budapest ruin bars plus cool spots for beer, cocktails and wine.

 Beer options range from hoppy IPAs to fruity beers flavored with cherry and elderberry.
 You can order wine and tapas at this multi-level ruin pub, but the real draw is the quality beers.
 At least it was for us.

 Bring cash to Élesztő.
-Unlike most of the best bars in Budapest, Élesztő does not take credit cards.
+Unlike most of the best bars in Budapest, Élesztő did not take credit cards during our multiple visits.

 Élesztő is located at Budapest, Tűzoltó u.
 22, 1094 Hungary.